 As technological possibilities and user habits change, creating up-to-date conditions for the commercial provision of affordable services is a key challenge for communications policy.

 Regulation of the communication market aims to ensure technology neutrality and to optimise the quality, price and availability of services.
-Despite the limited amount of spectrum, a sparse population and a small communications market, Finland is able to provide communications services that are inexpensive and represent high standards compared internationally.
+Despite the limited amount of spectrum, a sparse population and a small communications market, Finland is able to provide communications services that are inexpensive and represent high standards on international terms.

 Radio spectrum is a limited natural resource of great value to our society, culture and economy.
 For example, mobile communication, wireless broadband, satellite communication and television and radio broadcasting all need frequencies in order to be able to provide electronic communications services.
 Finnish spectrum policy strives to ensure flexible, efficient, appropriate and sufficiently interference-free use of frequencies.

 Providing mobile communications and postal services involving the sending of letters require network licences issued by the Government.
 Digital terrestrial network television and radio broadcasting also require a network operating licence and a programme licence.